Size-stochastic Knapsack Online Contention Resolution Schemes: Preliminaries

-Consider inserting arriving items greedily into the knapsack.
+Let us consider the strategy of greedily inserting incoming items into the knapsack.
 Since the knapsack is initially empty, the first item is successfully inserted into the knapsack, and its size is revealed to be $1/2$ with probability $1$.

 When attempting to insert the second item, it is revealed to be of size $1$ and exceeds the capacity of the knapsack with probability $1/4$.
 Therefore, in the hard constraint setting, the second item is discarded with probability $1/4$.
 In the soft constraint setting, the second item is always accepted, but no further items can be accepted with probability $1/4$.